Multilingualism

 Read/edit rights

-Translations of keys to all system entities are stored in the Label entity.
-You can adjust these translations or create translations for new languages yourself.
-To edit a translation, go to Administration > Labels.
+Translations of all system entities are stored in the Label entity.
+To edit translations, go to Administration > Labels:

 Label editing

-When you add a new language to the interface, a new column for its translations will automatically appear in the Label entity.
-Use the filter to find the key you need and edit it.
-To set a translation, select the Edit option in the dot menu icon.
+When you add a new locale, a new column for its translations will automatically appear in the Label entity.
+Use the filter to find the key you need and edit it:

 Set translation